AMOSSHE events

 • Residential places are for all three days of the conference, including accommodation for two nights at the conference venue with all meals, and all evening events.

 • Non-residential day places include lunch and refreshments only.
 You can attend the evening events on 26 and 27 June for an extra charge.
-If you choose not to book a residential place, AMOSSHE can't arrange accommodation for you.
+If you choose not to book a residential place, AMOSSHE can't arrange accommodation for you, but here are some alternative accommodation options.

 Here are the prices: